The Operative: No One Lives Forever (PlayStation 2)

 I’ll admit that I hated No One Lives Forever the first time I played it.
 Second time around though I realized this game is meant to be fun; plain and simple.
 With subtle humor and a different style it’s unlike any FPS out there, so long as you don’t take it too seriously.
 Just like "Hogs of War" was a satirical look at strategy games, No One Lives Forever is a sardonic look at FPS.
 This game is completely worth the second chance I gave it and even more worthy of a first.

-If you enjoyed this The Operative: No One Lives Forever review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this The Operative: No One Lives Forever review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!